Tenjin25/MarginofVictory/NCRealignment/NC_Case_Study.md

 - **Senate:** Democratic dominance is clear, with margins above 18 points in every race and nearly 50 points in 2022.
 The district’s progressive identity is reinforced by high turnout among students and faculty at Duke and UNC, as well as strong support from Black and Latino communities.
 Republican competitiveness is limited to more rural precincts, but these are outweighed by the urban core.
 - **Attorney General:** Stein and Jackson have both won by nearly 50 points, mirroring the district’s deep blue trend and strong support for down-ballot Democrats.
 The legal and academic communities in Durham and Chapel Hill contribute to high engagement in these races, and Democratic candidates benefit from the district’s progressive lean.
 - **Lt Governor:** Democratic candidates have swept every cycle by wide margins, with little sign of GOP competitiveness.
 The race tracks closely with other statewide Democratic results, reflecting the district’s highly educated, urban, and diverse electorate.
--  **Supreme Court:** Democrats have won all recent Supreme Court races by landslide margins, with margins above 47 points.
+-  **Supreme Court:** Democratic candidates have won all recent Supreme Court races by landslide margins, with margins above 47 points.
 The district’s legal and academic communities, as well as high turnout in urban precincts, drive strong Democratic performance even in judicial races, further cementing NC-04’s status as a progressive stronghold.

 **Narrative Note:**
 - *NC-04 is the most Democratic district in North Carolina, anchored by powerhouse universities and a highly diverse, highly educated population.
 The area’s rapid growth and diversity have only deepened its blue tilt, making it a progressive stronghold and a core anchor of the state’s Democratic coalition.*

+**Key Takeaways:**
+- NC-04 is the most Democratic district in the state, with landslide margins for Democrats in every major race.
+- Anchored by universities, tech, and a highly diverse, educated population.
+- Urban core drives Democratic dominance; rural outlying areas are more competitive but outweighed.
+- The district is a progressive stronghold and a core anchor of the Democratic coalition in NC.

 ---